TECHNICAL PROGRAMME | Primary Energy Supply – Future Pathways

 Professor of Chemical Engineering

-Department of Chemical Engineering, Shiraz University, Shiraz, Iran
+Department of Chemical Engineering, Shiraz University

-Keywords: Biomethanol, Biohydrogen, Bioethanol, Fischer-Tropsch, Syngas fermentation
+Keywords: Biomethanol, Biohydrogen, Bioethanol, Fischer-Tropsch, Syngas fermentation.

 Soheila Zandi Lak